Sanan01/app_bar_assignment_flutter/README.md

 A new Flutter project.

-## class assignment to make a appbar with search functionality
+## class assignment to make an appbar with search functionality